City Stadium (Green Bay): History

 The Packers were successful at City Stadium, posting a record of 88–41–7 in their 32 seasons there.
 This included six NFL championship winning seasons in 1929, 1930, 1931, 1936, 1939, and 1944.
 City Stadium never hosted a championship game though, with the only one occurring in Wisconsin during that time taking place in Milwaukee in 1939.
 The decision to play the game in Milwaukee, at the State Fair Park, instead of at City Stadium was controversial in Green Bay.
 Team officials, in coordination with the NFL, made the decision with the expectation that Milwaukee would produce higher attendance and ticket revenue.
+The decision paid off, with 32,279 people attending the game grossing over $83,000 at the gate, a record at the time.
 The stadium did host many memorable games and events, including celebrations honoring Packers legends like Curly Lambeau, Don Hutson, and Tony Canadeo.
 City Stadium also hosted an intrasquad game in 1949 that raised $50,000 and helped keep the Packers afloat financially.

 Modern use

 The entrance gate to City Stadium (shown here in 2024) includes the historic marker for the Packers Heritage Trail attached to the fence to the right of the gate.